top of page

 Is Your Lower Back Pain Caused by a Tight Hip Flexor?

-The iliopsoas muscle known as the hip flexor can be a huge culprate to why your lower back hurts.
-I can think of many lower back pain patients that I have had in the past that were tight in these muscles.
-The muscles have attachments to your lower back and pelvis and then extends downward and attaches to the top part of your thigh bone.
+The iliopsoas muscle, commonly referred to as the hip flexor, can often be a significant reason for lower back pain.
+I recall numerous patients with lower back pain who had tightness in these muscles.
+These muscles connect to your lower back and pelvis, then extend downward to attach to the upper portion of your thigh bone.

-The gluteus maximus is a key muscle in providing stability to the hip, pelvis and spine.
-There are many studies which directly correlate lower back pain to weakness in the gluteus maximus.
-One such study in Plos One by Amy Amabille, et al. states that the mean normalized cross-sectional area of the gluteus maximus was significantly smaller in the lower back pain group than in the control group.
-Meaning the gluteal muscle was weaker and smaller in people with lower back pain; especially in people with chronic lower back pain.
+The gluteus maximus plays a crucial role in stabilizing the hip, pelvis, and spine.
+Numerous studies have linked lower back pain to weakness in this muscle.
+A study published in Plos One by Amy Amabille and colleagues found that the average normalized cross-sectional area of the gluteus maximus was notably smaller in individuals with lower back pain compared to those in the control group.
+This indicates that the gluteal muscle was weaker and smaller in those suffering from lower back pain, particularly in individuals with chronic lower back pain.

 How to assess your hip flexor flexibility:

-Pull one leg up and let the other one drop down, if the thigh is not parallel to the floor then you have a tight hip flexor; in this picture the tight hip flexor is on his right side.
+Raise one leg while allowing the other to drop.
+If the thigh isn't parallel to the floor, it indicates a tight hip flexor; in this image, the tight hip flexor is on his right side.

 Here is a good way to stretch and lengthen your hip flexor:

-Start in a half knee position and draw your weight forward onto your front leg keeping the trailing knee on the ground.
-Squeeze the gluteus maximus and further try and extend your hip back.
-For added stretch try and lean to the opposite side.
-Hold this position for 20-30 seconds and perform 3x.
+Begin in a half-kneeling position, shifting your weight forward onto your front leg while keeping the back knee on the ground.
+Engage the gluteus maximus and attempt to extend your hip backward.
+For an additional stretch, lean to the opposite side.
+Maintain this position for 20-30 seconds and repeat three times.

 Here is an exercise to isolate the gluteus maximus:

-It's called a donkey kick.
-Start in a quadruped position on your hands and knees.
-Hands directly beneath shoulders and knees directly beneath hips.
-Keep your back still and in a neutral position.
-Squeeze your gluteus maximus and lift your leg up as if driving your heel to the ceiling.
-Try and do this exercise slow and controlled and hold the leg up for a second or two during each repetition.
-Do 10 repetitions and 2-3 sets a day.
+This exercise is known as a donkey kick.
+Begin on your hands and knees, ensuring your hands are directly under your shoulders and your knees are directly under your hips.
+Keep your back stable and neutral.
+Engage your gluteus maximus and raise your leg upward as if pushing your heel toward the ceiling.
+Perform this exercise slowly and with control, holding your leg up for a second or two with each repetition.
+Aim for 10 repetitions and 2-3 sets daily.

-Hope these exercises help in achieving a healthier back!
-Get ahold of us if you need further consultation regarding your back.
-We offer many individualized exercises to meet your specific needs and also offer deep tissue massage to isolate and release the hip flexor.
+We hope these exercises assist you in achieving a healthier back!
+Feel free to contact us if you require further consultation about your back.
+We provide a variety of personalized exercises tailored to your specific needs and also offer deep tissue massage to target and release the hip flexor.

 Disclaimer: https://www.healingartspt.net/disclaimer-page